Dcentralverse/Dcentralverse-exchange_contract/README.md

 | price | uint256 | Offer price for the NFT. |
 | expiresAt | uint256 | Timestamp when offer expires. |

+`expiresAt` is timestamp in seconds.
+For example, if you want offer to expire in 1 day, you need to pass `block.timestamp + 86400` (86400 seconds = 1 day).
+If you want that offer is not expiring, you need to pass `2^256 - 1` or similar big number.

-To get typed message that needs to be signed by bidder, use `getTypedMessage_offer` function that is located in test/helpers/eip712.js.
+To get typed message that needs to be signed by bidder, use `getTypedMessage_offer` function that is located in `test/helpers/eip712.js`.
 These are fields you need to pass to get typed message:
 - `chainId` (ID of chain, for example Polygon Mainnet is 137)
 - `verifierContract` (address of DcvExchange contract)